ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Such a setup is especially useful when the Application Service Provider wants to periodically re-issue the challenge with a new provider Unique Token.
 CNAMEs allow automating the renewal process by letting the Intermediary place the Unique Token in their DNS zone instead of needing continuous write access to the User's DNS.

 Importantly, the CNAME record target also contains a Unique Token issued by the Intermediary to the User (preferably over a secure channel) which proves to the Intermediary that example.com is controlled by the User (see H2 in {{threat-ul1}}).
-The Intermediary must keep an association of Users and domain names to the associated Intermediary-Unique-Tokens.
+The Intermediary MUST keep an association of Users and domain names to the associated Intermediary-Unique-Tokens.
 Without a linkage validated by the Intermediary during provisioning and renewal there is the risk that an attacker could leverage a "dangling CNAME" to perform a "subdomain takeover" attack ({{SUBDOMAIN-TAKEOVER}}).

-When a User stops using the Intermediary they should remove the domain control validation CNAME in addition to any other records they have associated with the Intermediary.
+When a User stops using the Intermediary they SHOULD remove the domain control validation CNAME in addition to any other records they have associated with the Intermediary.

 # Supporting Multiple Accounts and Multiple Intermediaries {#multiple}

 There are use-cases where a User may wish to simultaneously use multiple Intermediaries or multiple independent accounts with an Application Service Provider.
 For example, a hostname may be using a "multi-CDN" where the hostname simultaneously uses multiple Content Delivery Network (CDN) providers.

 To support this, Application Service Providers may support prefixing the challenge with a label containing an unique account identifier of the form `_<identifier-unique-token>`.
 The identifier-unique-token is a base16-encoded (or base32-encoded) Unique Token (generated as in {{unique-token}}).
-If the identifier is sensitive in nature, it should be run through a truncated hashing algorithm first.
+If the identifier is sensitive in nature, it SHOULD be run through a truncated hashing algorithm first.
 The identifier token should be stable over time and would be provided to the User by the Application Service Provider, or by an Intermediary in the case where domain validation is delegated ({{delegated}}).

 The resulting record could either directly contain a TXT record or a CNAME (as in {{delegated}}).
 For example: